Postdoctoral Fellowship

 Compensation

-Post-doctoral fellows are paid according to an annual stipend of $60,000.
+Fellows are paid an annual stipend of $60,000.
 This amount is divided across 24 pay periods (paychecks distributed twice each month).
-Please note this amount is prior to taxes and prior to any other deductions (i.e., health insurance premiums).
+Please note this amount is before taxes and before any other deductions (i.e., health insurance premiums).

-You will be given the option to enroll yourself for medical (BCBSIL), dental (Delta), and vision (Delta) insurance.
-Atlas pays 60% of your individual monthly premiums for any/all of the three options above.
-You also will have the option to enroll partners and dependents; however, Atlas does not contribute to their monthly premiums.
+Fellows are given the option to enroll in medical (BCBSIL), dental (Delta), and vision (Delta) insurance.
+Atlas will pay up to $250 a month towards a Fellow’s individual monthly premiums for any/all of the three options above.
+Fellows also have the option to enroll partners and dependents; however, Atlas does not contribute to their monthly premiums.

 Time Off

-Given the pay structure is an annual stipend, you have the flexibility to take days off during the course of the year and still meet the hour requirements.
-Specifically, Fellows are given 40 hours of sick time, 40 hours of paid time off, and federal holidays.
-Fellows are also encouraged to continuously discuss their work schedules with supervisors in order to find a balance between their professional and personal lives.
+Given the schedule structure, fellows have the flexibility to take days off throughout the year and still meet the hour requirements.
+Specifically, fellows are granted 40 hours of paid sick leave and 40 hours of paid leave.
+Fellows are also encouraged to regularly discuss their work schedules with supervisors to find a balance between their professional and personal lives.

 Licensure at Completion

-Successful completion of the post-doctoral fellowship program will fulfill and markedly surpass the minimum supervised practice requirements for licensure as a clinical psychologist in the state of Illinois.
+Successful completion of the post-doctoral fellowship program will fulfill (and surpass) the minimum supervised practice requirements for licensure as a clinical psychologist in the state of Illinois.
 For information on licensure in Illinois, please visit https://idfpr.illinois.gov/profs/psych.asp.

 Professional Development

-Atlas reimburses up to $250 per year of professional development costs in order to promote and support clinicians' ongoing learning.
+Atlas reimburses up to $250 per year for professional development costs in order to promote and support clinicians' ongoing learning.

 Amenities Provided by Atlas

-• Fully furnished office space (waiting area, secured offices, kitchen, and conference room) and all office supplies including clinician refreshments (water cooler, coffee, tea, and snacks).
+fully furnished office space (waiting area, secured offices, kitchen, and conference room)